MatthewVardi/Diamond-REST-API/README.md

 }
 ```

-*DELETE - /diamonds/{diamondId} - Delete a diamond from the database
+*DELETE - /diamonds/{diamondId} - Delete a diamond from the database.

 Example Response: